justiceo/xtensions/pages/about.md

 title: "About Essential Kit"
 date: 2023-03-31
 permalink: "/about/"
-description: "My name is Justice, and I am an avid internet user like you."
+description: "Making the extensions you cannot live without safe and of high-quality"
-image: "/assets/images/gen/content/content-5.webp"
+image: "/assets/images/gen/content/popular-browser-extensions.png"
 ---

 ## The browser is the new desktop OS